Bryan Reynolds Player Props: Pirates vs. Nationals

-On Friday, Bryan Reynolds (.359 slugging percentage in past 10 games, with zero home runs) and the Pittsburgh Pirates face the Washington Nationals, whose starting pitcher will be Chad Kuhl.
-First pitch is at 7:05 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.359 slugging percentage in past 10 games, including zero home run), take on starting pitcher Patrick Corbin and the Washington Nationals at Nationals Park, Saturday at 1:05 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Dodgers.
+In his last appearance, he had two hits (going 2-for-4 with a double and an RBI) against the Dodgers.

 Bryan Reynolds Game Info & Props vs. the Nationals